Chapter 3.2.15 Users and Groups¶

 To view an info on a particular user press the Properties or double click on the users name to bring up a dialog box or the accomplish the same thing by double clicking on the username.
 You can view the Login Name will show you the login name for the user and can be edited if you type in the box.
 The field User ID is the numerical internal id of your user.
 The field Main Group is the main group that is default group for files access to.

 The tab Groups under properties has checkboxes for each group you are in or which checkbox or each group you are not in.
 To add or remove a user from a group check or uncheck the checkbox for the group you want to add or remove a user from.
+To view what numeric group id each group has is in the Group ID field.

 The Advanced tab in the properties menu has settings with a login shells and where your home directory is.
 To change which shell you use when you login via ssh or directly to a console change the Login Shell drop down menu.
 To change where your home directory is use the Home directory field for your folder.